rlugojr/linkurious-enterprise-manual/Getting-Started/configure.md

 * **password** (optional) - The password of the admin user of the database.
 * **options** -
     * **dialect** - `"sqlite"`.
 Available values: `"mysql"`, `"postgres"`.
-    * **storage** (optional) - `"data/server/database.sqlite"`.
-The relative path to the database file.
+    * **storage** (optional) - `"server/database.sqlite"`.
+The path of database file, relative to the `data` directory.
 Required for SQLite.
     * **host** (optional) - Required for MySQL and PostgreSQL.
     * **port** (optional) - Required for MySQL and PostgreSQL.

 <div class="alert alert-warning">
-    GLIBC >= v1.14 must be installed on the server for SQLite.
-You can check the version available on unix systems on <a href="http://distrowatch.com">http://distrowatch.com</a>.
+    GLIBC >= v1.14 must be installed on the server in order to use SQLite.
+You can check the version available your systems at <a href="http://distrowatch.com">http://distrowatch.com</a>.
 </div>

 ### Web server